-The Authority proposes that \$0.5 million be taken into account for pricing purposes for small critical lengths of the Golegumma treated water pipeline to be replaced during 2010-15.
+In the Draft Report, the Authority proposed that \$0.5 million be taken into account for pricing purposes for small critical lengths of the Golegumma treated water pipeline to be replaced during 2010-15.

 Awoonga pump station building - \$2,600,000.